Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

-It is clear from these examples and others not shown that the existence of a change-point causes the estimator of $\rho$ to be upwardly biased and results in a loss of power compared to using the true value of $\rho$.
+It is apparent from Table 2 and other examples not shown that the existence of a change-point causes the estimator of $\rho$ to be upwardly biased and results in a loss of power compared to using the true value.
 This is usually worse if there are multiple change-points.
 If a plot of the data indicates long stretches without change-points, one might use an estimator of $\rho$ from that segment.
 For the data in the next to last row of Table 1, an estimate of $\rho$ based on the observations 65-150 yields the value 0.61, which in turn leads to a maximum $Z$-value of 4.31.
 Although the theory developed here does not justify this approach, numerous simulations suggest that it works reasonably well.
+(See also the discussion of the Atlantic to use an arbitrarily chosen value of $\rho$ to pre-whiten the observations and repeat the analysis if that value appears to be poorly chosen.

 A second consideration in estimation of $\rho$ is robustness of our procedure against more complex forms of dependence.
-Without exploring this question in detail, consider again the next to last row of Table 1, but where there is a second order autoregressive coefficient of - 0.2 and $\xi = -0.06$.
+Without exploring this question in detail, consider again the next to last row of Table 1, but with a second order autoregressive coefficient of - 0.2 and $\xi = -0.06$.
 A simulation of this case gives an estimator of $\rho$ equal to 0.6 based on all the data, with a maximuom $Z$-value of 3.32, and an estimator equal to 0.42 based on the second half of the data, with a maximum $Z$-value of 4.85.
 Other simulations, not given here, suggest that at least for higher order autoregressive dependence, the first order model we have suggested provides reasonable protection against an inflated false positive error rate.

-A different approach (e.g., \cite{Lund16}) for dealing with dependence in the standard change-point model (i.e., $f(s) = I\{ s > 0\}$) is to assume that the estimated residuals from a least squares fit of the null model form a locally dependent stationary process and estimate the autocovariances accordingly.
-Weak convergence arguments typically indicate that a rescaled process converges weakly to a Gaussian process, often related to a Brownian Bridge, which can be studied to look for change-points.
-Although this method has some advantages, we prefer our approach for facilitating quantitative statements in the form of hypothesis tests and confidence intervals after a minimal amount of ``data snooping'' to arrive at a useful model.
-If we are successful in detecting the signal locations, our model for the other parameters becomes a standard linear model.
-In Section 3.1 we discuss analysis of this linear model as a test of our approach.